 Confronting a Child Trafficker

-He denied taking the photos,… but then, he still didn’t want to take his turn.
+He stood there glibly insisting that we stop questioning him and take our turn visiting Elsa and Anna.
+When we told him it was his turn, he boldly announced he had no intention of visiting the sisters.
 He pushed us to go ahead of him, nearly bowing his head in menacing supplication, while he held up his hand showing us the way to proceed.
-He would wait off to the side.
+He said he would wait off to the side.
 He was relentless.

 We mothers stood in front of our children, motionless.
 A physical barrier.
 He would not have access.
 He would not lie wait in the shadows.
 A potential child trafficker, or pedophile, was targeting our children.

 Gabriel asked him to leave.
 He outright refused.
 Again, he made a controlling motion with his hands and arms for us to go ahead and visit Elsa and Anna.
 He dared to tell us that he’d just put away his phone while it was our turn to visit.
 His intentions were clear.
 Whether or not this was a person nefariously looking to child traffick, this man had no business being anywhere near our family.